 As drastic as it is, it has happened before.
 The 1916 Olympics were due to take place in Berlin before being cancelled after World War I broke out.
 Tokyo, coincidentally, was set to stage the 1940 Olympics, too, before World War II led to firstly Helsinki being awarded those 1940 Games followed by London as host city for a 1944 Games that was eventually held in 1948.

 Tokyo right now is hardly alone either when it comes to being cancelled or postponed this spring and summer.
-The ever-growing athletics casualty list currently includes world championships for indoor athletics (in Nanjing)half-marathon (Gydnia)under-20 athletes (Nairobi) and masters (Toronto), plus London and Boston marathons.
+The ever-growing athletics casualty list currently includes world championships for indoor athletics (in Nanjing), half-marathon (Gydnia), under-20 athletes (Nairobi) and masters (Toronto), plus London and Boston marathons.

 The Tokyo Games is the biggest domino of all, though.
 So, what are the consequences of the event being delayed by a year?